 A small percentage: 3 or 4 percent of customers opt into the higher priced option.
-CPG/FEL can purchase Renewable Energy Certificates (RECs from renewable producers of provide renewable energy supply.)
-Little or no actual renewable energy is produced or procured by CPG/FEL.
+Customers can purchase Renewable Energy Certificates (RECs from renewable producers to provide renewable energy supply.
+Little or no actual renewable energy.

 - ~Does your company have standard offerings? - No, they meet with the town representatives/Energy Committee members and individualize a plan for us. - ~What is the margin of price advantage compared to Standard?